yourbasic/api/README.md

     as an implicit tree, where the value of each node is the sum of the numbers in that subtree.

+#### Corollary

+The second commandment has an immediate corollary:

+> An API should say what **every exported function** does.

+Once again, if you don't know what it does you can't use it, duh.
+Undocumented functions are close to useless.
+The only way to use them safely is to perform a complete code review, including necessary testing.
+That tends to be more work than writing the &$#! code yourself.

+A descriptive function name is a good start, but only rarely does the name tell the full story.
+And the full story is what we need.
+In programming, there is no room for guesswork.

 ### 3. Don't tell me how it works